mohamedyd/awesome_resources/Design ML Systems.md

 * AutoTVM is a ML-based compiler stack used to automatically optimize ML models
 * WebAssembly is an open standard that allows you to run executable programs in browsers.
 After building ML models, we can compile them to WebAssembly to get an executable file used with JavaScript (it is slower than running models natively on devices, e.g., Android or iOS apps).

+# 8 Data Distribution Shifts and Monitoring

+* Software system failure (failures that would have happened to non-ML systems): dependency failures, deployment failures, hardware failures, downtime or craching.
+* ML-specific failures:

-# Continual Learning and Test in Production (TBD)
+# 9 Continual Learning and Test in Production (TBD)

-# Infrastructure and Tooling for MLOps (TBD)
+# 10 Infrastructure and Tooling for MLOps (TBD)

-#  The Human Side of Machine Learning
+# 11  The Human Side of Machine Learning

 * It is difficult for data scientists to equally focus on model development and on model deployment.
 * However, there are several drawbacks for splitting the team into ML engineers and DevOps engineers